 - How do I get an ID card?

-- I would like to transfer to the Community College of the District of Columbia from UDC.
+- I would like to transfer to the University of the District of Columbia Community College from UDC.
 What do I need to do?

 - How do I activate my email account?

-1. How is the Community College of the District of Columbia connected to UDC?
+1. How is the University of the District of Columbia Community College connected to UDC?

-The Community College of the District of Columbia (UDC-CC) is a new institution that is part of the University System of the District of Columbia.
+The University of the District of Columbia Community College (UDC-CC) is a new institution that is part of the University System of the District of Columbia.
 It was created in January 2009 and has taken over the existing associate degree, certificate and workforce development programs from UDC.
 It also launched a continuing education program.
 It began offering classes in Fall 2009.

 2. Why is a Community College important for the District of Columbia?